hypervel/hypervel.org/docs/docs/responses.md

 ## Other Response Types

 The `response` helper may be used to generate other types of response instances.
-When the `response` helper is called without arguments, an implementation of the `LaravelHyperf\Http\Contracts\ResponseContract` [contract](/docs/contracts) is returned.
+When the `response` helper is called without arguments, an implementation of the `Hypervel\Http\Contracts\ResponseContract` [contract](/docs/contracts) is returned.
 This contract provides several helpful methods for generating responses.

 ### View Responses